konki-vienna/sketch-bootstrap-helpers/README.md

 The plugin is compatible with Sketch 4+.

 ## Donations
-If this project help you in some way, you can invite me on a :coffee: ;) or share this project via social media.
+If this project helps you, you can invite me on a :coffee: ;) Or share it via social media.

 Thank you!